dailystory/docs/articles/changelog/2021/february.md

 ## February 11, 2021
 * Update to create edit with sections, e.g. mindbody
 * Allow for meta name, description and social image to be set for web forms
+* Deduplicate works in batch sets of 500
+* Typed properties for web form meta fields

 ## February 10 2021
 * Enable segment building message to be hidden